pbl-nl/appl-docchat/README.md

 ## How to use this repo
-This repo is tested on the Windows platform
+!This repo is tested on the Windows platform

 ### Preparation
-1. clone this repo to a folder of your choice
+1. Clone this repo to a folder of your choice
-2. create a subfolder vector_stores in the root folder of the cloned repo
+2. Create a subfolder vector_stores in the root folder of the cloned repo
 3. Create a file .env and enter your OpenAI API key in the first line of this file :<br>
 OPENAI_API_KEY="sk-....."<br>
 Save and close the .env file<br>